History of Singapore in Timeline

 2017: Reserved Presidential Election

-In 2017, Singapore held a reserved presidential election where Halimah Yacob, considered part of the Malay community, won in an uncontested election and became Singapore's first female president.
+In 2017, Singapore's presidential election was reserved for the Malay community, leading to Halimah Yacob winning in an uncontested election and becoming Singapore's first female president.

-In 2017, operation started for the Ulu Pandan wastewater treatment, jointly developed by PUB and the Black & Veatch + AECOM Joint Venture.
+Operation Ulu Pandan wastewater treatment started in 2017 and was jointly developed by PUB and the Black & Veatch + AECOM Joint Venture.

 In June 2018, Singapore hosted a historic summit between US President Donald Trump and North Korean leader Kim Jong-un.

-In 2018, Singapore remained the world's most expensive city according to the Economist Intelligence Unit.
+In 2018, Singapore was rated the world's most expensive city by the Economist Intelligence Unit.

-In 2018, the Ulu Pandan wastewater treatment, which tests advanced used-water treatment processes, won the Water/Wastewater Project of the Year Award at the Global Water Awards.
+The Ulu Pandan wastewater treatment won the Water/Wastewater Project of the Year Award at the 2018 Global Water Awards in Paris, France.

 According to a survey conducted by the Institute of Policy Studies in 2019, Singaporean society has become more liberal on LGBT rights.